miloxeon/decider/README.md

     // 'header' class name is always applied
     header: true,

-    // 'mobile' class name will apply if 'mobile' prop is truthy,
-    // so the result would be 'header mobile'
+    // 'mobile' class name will apply if 'mobile' prop is truthy, so the result would be 'header mobile'
     mobile: props.mobile,

-    // 'fixed' would be applied either if there's an
-    // explicitly set 'fixed' prop or if the 'mobile' prop is falsy
+    // 'fixed' would be applied either if there's an explicitly set 'fixed' prop, or if the 'mobile' prop is falsy
     fixed: props.fixed || !props.mobile,

     // 'narrow' class name would be applied if 'width' prop is less than 400